 The great eruption of the volcano of Santorini (Thera) caused a great tsunami that signaled the demise of the Minoans and the eventual rise of the Myceneans.

-Crete remained under occupation of various invading forces, from Romans to Arabs, with a respite during Byzantine times and finally by the Ottomans, until the union of Crete to the rest of Greece in 1913.
+Crete remained under the occupation of various invading forces, from Romans to Arabs, with a respite during Byzantine times and finally by the Ottomans, until the union of Crete to the rest of Greece in 1913.

 The major cities of Crete, Heraklion, Chania, and Rethymno, acquired their iconic atmosphere and style during those times.